Are JetBlue’s Baggage Fees Avoidable?

 $99

-If you’re a frequent traveler but want more flexibility in the way you redeem rewards than what an airline-branded card offers, a travel rewards credit card may prove beneficial.
-Some of these cards reimburse for airline incidentals, such as bag fees, while some allow you to transfer credit card points directly to TrueBlue.
+If you’re a frequent traveler but want more flexibility in the way you redeem rewards than what an airline-branded card offers, a general travel rewards credit card could be a good fit.
+Some of these cards reimburse for airline incidentals, such as bag fees, while others allow you to transfer points directly to TrueBlue.

 Here are a few cards that can help you avoid JetBlue baggage fees: